Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Relation Works

 \subsection{Fully Supervised Oriented Object Detection}

-Oriented object detection (OOD) is well-suited for complex scenes \cite{naiemi2022scene,mao20233d,fu2024topologic,liu2023sph2pob}, especially in satellite remote sensing imagery where objects exhibit diverse orientations.
+Oriented object detection (OOD) is well-suited for complex scenes \cite{naiemi2022scene,mao20233d,liu2023sph2pob,xu2023gldl}, especially in satellite remote sensing imagery where objects exhibit diverse orientations.
 This is attributed to its more accurate bounding box representations,i.e., oriented rectangles with explicit orientation angles.
-Within the general object detection framework \cite{ren2015faster,carion2020end}, OOD has evolved specialized architectures.
-Two-stage detectors, such as RoI Transformer \cite{ding2018learning} and Oriented R-CNN \cite{xie2021oriented}, refine region proposals into precise RBBs, excelling in high-precision scenarios.
+Within the general object detection framework \cite{ren2015faster,tian2019fcos,carion2020end}, OOD has evolved specialized architectures.
+Two-stage detectors, such as Rotated cascade R-CNN \cite{zhu2019rotated} and Oriented R-CNN \cite{xie2021oriented}, refine region proposals into precise RBBs, excelling in high-precision scenarios.
 One-stage detectors like R$^3$Det \cite{yang2021r3det} and S$^2$A-Net \cite{han2022align} enable end-to-end dense prediction, optimizing inference efficiency.
-Transformer-based detectorsm, such as EMO2-DETR \cite{hu2023emo2}, ARS-DETR \cite{zeng2024ars}, designs to model long-range dependencies and multi-scale features.
+Transformer-based detectors, such as RoMP-transformer \cite{moon2024romp}, ARS-DETR \cite{zeng2024ars}, are designed to model long-range dependencies and multi-scale features.